 This site is not within an agricultural zone, is not proposing agricultural use, and is not proposing any residential uses.
-The development proposes to use public water and sewer systems.
-The applicant shall strive to provide a protective buffer for the PMA from the proposed industrial use.
+The development is served by public water and sewer systems.
+The applicant shall strive to provide a protective buffer for the PMA from the evaluated industrial use.